By: Taisiah Amina

 But how does this help us as black women in society today?
 Does it give us the correct model to follow when we get ourselves into sticky situations?
 These stereotypes actually hold us back and teach us to not speak up when we really need to.
 There are real life consequences when we refuse to speak up and let people in when help is desperately needed.
 I want to open up about a situation I was in for a fairly long time and how not reaching out for help seriously damaged me emotionally.

-I was in an emotionally abusive relationship for about four years and coming out of it really taught me a lot about myself .
+I was in an emotionally abusive relationship for about four years and coming out of it really taught me a lot about myself, luckily I found help online for this process, since Breakup Antidote was created to help guide broken hearts, so this help me a lot with my recovery .
 I was afraid to ask for help back then, after all I was 19 and thought I was the most independent person around.
 At 19, no one knows everything or has everything together but I sure thought I did.

 It took me three years to figure out how helpless I was and one year to finally have the courage to free myself of the situation I was in.
 He was 6’2, Dominican and a musician, DJ to be exact and he was my first real relationship.
 He was 21 at the time and really focused on developing his music to gain more exposure.
 He really inspired me to work harder for what I wanted and to never take no for an answer.